MooersLab/pymolsnips/README.md

 <h2 name="emacs"> Emacs (universal) </h2>

-[*emacs*](http://uvviewsoft.com/cudatext/) is a free, open-source, cross-platform editor that is written in *Emacs* lisp (elisp), a variant of LISP.
+[*emacs*](http://uvviewsoft.com/cudatext/) is a free, open-source, cross-platform editor that is written in <em>Emacs</em> lisp (elisp), a variant of LISP.
 LISP was developed in the early 1960s to support work on artificial intelligence.
-*Emacs* was initiated in 1976 by Richard M. Stallman and others.
+<em>Emacs</em> was initiated in 1976 by Richard M. Stallman and others.
-*Emacs* has a leadership succession plan that has been put into action.
+<em>Emacs</em> has a leadership succession plan that has been put into action.
 Richard Stallman stepped away from the project in 2008, and others took over the maintenance of the core program.
 This plan will greatly extend the lifetime of this software project.

-*Emacs* has been around for 45 years.
+<em>Emacs</em> has been around for 45 years.
 According to Lindy's Law, the future life expectancy of a technology is proportional to its current age, so every additional period of survival implies a longer remaining life expectancy.
-This law suggests that *Emacs* should be around for another 45 years.
+This law suggests that <em>Emacs</em> should be around for another 45 years.

 Over 100 other variants of *Emacs* are available.
-*Spacemacs* is a version that has a gentler learning curve in part because it can be driven by a menu of commands that is readily accessible.
+<em>Spacemacs</em> is a version that has a gentler learning curve in part because it can be driven by a menu of commands that is readily accessible.
-*Spacemacs* allows the use of Vim key bindings, *Emacs* key bindings, or both.
+<em>Spacemacs</em> allows the use of Vim key bindings, <em>Emacs</em> key bindings, or both.
-*Spacemacs* does have its own keybindings that have to be mastered.
+<em>Spacemacs</em> does have its own keybindings that have to be mastered.
-This leads to the problem of needing to translate *Spacemacs* to Gnu *Emacs* and back again when tapping into external *Emacs* resources.
+This leads to the problem of needing to translate <em>Spacemacs</em> to Gnu <em>Emacs</em> and back again when tapping into external *Emacs* resources.

-*Doom Emacs* and *Prelude Emacs* are additional off-shoots of *Emacs* that are suppose to be easier to adopt.
+<em>Doom Emacs</em> and <em>Prelude Emacs</em> are additional off-shoots of <em>Emacs</em> that are suppose to be easier to adopt.
-They are similar to *Spacemacs*.
+They are similar to <em>Spacemacs</em>.

-*SciMax* is a variant of *Emacs* that is being optimized to support scientific publication and literate programming.
+<em>SciMax</em> is a variant of *Emacs* that is being optimized to support scientific publication and literate programming.

-For several reasons, we recommend becoming productive in GNU *Emacs* first before trying the *Emacs* variants.
+For several reasons, we recommend becoming productive in GNU <em>Emacs</em> first before trying the <em>Emacs</em> variants.
-First, the on-line resources that support mastery of GNU *Emacs* are far greater than the resources that support the variants.
+First, the on-line resources that support mastery of GNU <em>Emacs</em> are far greater than the resources that support the variants.
-Second, the documentation for the variants assume a significant amount of prior knowledge of GNU *Emacs*.
+Second, the documentation for the variants assume a significant amount of prior knowledge of GNU <em>Emacs</em>.
-Third, these variants run on top of GNU *Emacs*.
+Third, these variants run on top of GNU <em>Emacs</em>.

-It takes one to two weeks of nibbling away at *Emacs* tutorials to become productive at text editing in *Emacs*.
+It takes one to two weeks of nibbling away at <em>Emacs</em> tutorials to become productive at text editing in *Emacs*.
 There is a built-in tutorial in *Emacs* as well as many on-line tutorials.
-Visually appealing tutorial is available here https://www.gnu.org/software/emacs/tour/.
+Visually appealing tutorial is available [here](https://www.gnu.org/software/emacs/tour/).

-It takes several months to become competent in *Emacs*.
+It takes several months to become competent in <em>Emacs</em>.
-It takes a life-time to master *Emacs* hence *Emacs* is known as a **life-time editor**.
+It takes a life-time to master <em>Emacs</em> hence <em>Emacs</em> is known as a <b>life-time editor</b>.

-The one danger of *Emacs* is that it is easy to spend countless of hours configuring the *init.el* file and adding additional packages.
+The one danger of <em>Emacs</em> is that it is easy to spend countless of hours configuring the <em>init.el</em> file and adding additional packages.
 Many beginners spend too much time adding too many packages, most of which they never use.
-As a beginner, you should ease off editing your *init.el* file if it has grown to 500 lines in the first several weeks of using *Emacs*.
+As a beginner, you should ease off editing your <em>init.el</em> file if it has grown to 500 lines in the first several weeks of using *Emacs*.
 A good practice is to add one package at a time and master each added package before adding another new package.

-I find that editing of *init.el* file occurs in widely spaced bouts.
+I find that editing of <em>init.el</em> file occurs in widely spaced bouts.
-Once everything is working to your satisfication, there may be long periods of productivity during which there is no compelling need to fiddle with the *init.el* file.
+Once everything is working to your satisfication, there may be long periods of productivity during which there is no compelling need to fiddle with the <em>init.el</em> file.

-Many *Emacs* users have shared their *init.el* files on GitHub.
+Many *Emacs* users have shared their <em>init.el</em> files on GitHub.
 These can provide inspiration for the beginner.
 Some have complex configurations that are often too complex to be copied and applied by the beginner.

 Many of the add-on packages add functionalities that are not available in other text editors or that become available years later.
-The vast group of active contributors to *Emacs* will probably keep it in the lead for a long time into the future.
+The vast group of active contributors to <em>Emacs</em> will probably keep it in the lead for a long time into the future.

 Like PyMOL, GNU *Emacs* was designed to be highly extensible.
 This is large part of its popularity.